Comparing Copper, Brass, and Bronze: Key Differences Explained

 Color

-Copper has a very reddish-brown appearance; brass has a vivid yellowish-gold appearance while bronze is having a shade of dull-looking gold.
+Copper has a very reddish-brown appearance; brass has a vivid yellowish-gold appearance, while bronze has a shade of dull-looking gold.

 Sound

-To examine if the material is a Copper or a metal alloy, you can gently hit the metal on a surface.
+To examine if the material is copper or a metal alloy, you can gently hit the metal on a surface.
 This will result in copper generating a very deep and low sound.
-On the other hand, bronze will make a sound higher in pitch than copper while Brass will produce a sound higher than bronze.
+On the other hand, bronze will make a sound higher in pitch than copper, while brass will produce a sound higher than bronze.

 Bronze vs Brass vs Copper: Selecting The Right Material For Your Projects

-As earlier mentioned, bronze, brass, and copper display different features.
+As mentioned earlier, bronze, brass, and copper display different features.
 This is why you need to have the following in mind when choosing any of the three metals for your project.

 Choose WayKen for Your Metal Machining and Prototyping Projects